Monday, December 09, 2013

 Everybody Loves a Parade!
-This week: “New Wave: Girls (and Boys) Just Want to Have Fun” The VFG has a parade every day – a VINTAGE parade, that is!
+This week: “Mother Nature’s Winter Wonderland” The VFG has a parade every day – a VINTAGE parade, that is!
 Each week the VFG seller members are invited to show off their vintage that fits a theme.
 Themes change from week to week, highlighting a theme for the season, a particular color or style, or something just for fun.
 We have some really fun themes coming, so why not join us in

 Friday, August 17, 2012